jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

 if there is some way to continue it),
 `false` otherwise.

-TODO: This function now either succeeds, creates an event, or throws an exception.
-Therefore, we no longer need a success/failure return code.

 ```
     -- miranda: section+ most Lua function definitions
     function _M.class_slr.read(slr)